lightningdevkit/lightningdevkit.org/docs/build_node_rust.md

----
-id: build_node_rust
-title: "Building a Node with LDK in Rust"
+# Building a Node with LDK in Rust
----

 ## Introduction

 This document covers everything you need to make a node using LDK in Rust.

-:::note
+::: tip Note
 For an integrated example of an LDK node in Rust, see the [Sample Node](https://github.com/lightningdevkit/ldk-sample)
 :::